 Personal power offers you greater flexibility and freedom to chose how to interact and respond to life.

-Unauthentic power is dependent upon something external to us, for example, the title of being a company CEO offers tremendous power over others, you are gifted other symbols of power to ensure you, big salary, big car, a car parking space with your name on it, woo oooooo.
+Unauthentic power is dependent upon something external to us, for example; if we hold the title ‘company CEO’ this offers tremendous power over others, you are gifted with other symbols of power to ensure you are hooked in, a big salary, a big car, a car parking space with your name on it, woo oooooo.

-The trouble with external power is, if you lose the job you lose your power which, ironically leaves you enslaved to the system that seduces you with illusionary power.
+The trouble with external power is, if you lose the job you lose your power that ironically enslaved to the system that seduced you with illusionary power.
 Mad eh?

 I find the title Shaman gives me a sense of power over others like I’m unique, gifted or chosen by mother earth to do a task.
 As much as I’m in awe of mother earth I feel too little and silly to think she would really choose me to sort out the numerous dilemmas that humans are currently facing.